 To improve spatial controllability and address semantic failures, we propose MAC, which stands for \underline{M}arginal \underline{A}ttention \underline{C}onstrained Generation, a novel training-free L2I approach.
-Specifically, we introduce two key design principles: (1) leveraging pixel-to-pixel correlations from visual self-attention maps to align the coarse-grained cross-attention maps, and (2) proposing a boundary attention constraint to address challenges of size misalignment and inaccurate counting.
-Self-attention maps capture pixel-to-pixel correlations in the visual features, which can be used to filter noisy cross-attention maps and enhance the edges of concepts with low attention scores.
-Meanwhile, the boundary attention constraint ensures that cross-attention for each single object remains within the boundaries of the boxes, while promoting the separation of the cross-attention maps of multiple objects within the same concept.
-Our comprehensive experimental results demonstrate that the proposed method outperforms existing training-free L2I methods both quantitatively and qualitatively in terms of image compositions (\emph{spatial relationship}, \emph{size}, \emph{color}, \emph{object counting}) on the \textbf{DrawBench} \citep{Imagen} and \textbf{HRS} \citep{hrs} benchmarks.
-The main contribution of this paper can be summarized as follows: \begin{itemize}[leftmargin=0.35cm] \item We investigate semantic failures in training-free L2I generation with complex layout inputs, focusing on the issue of overlapping cross-attention maps, which leads to inaccurate object counting. \item We propose a novel method, MAC, that advances the L2I generation performance by incorporating self-attention enhancement to filter noisy cross-attention maps, and boundary attention constraints to prevent overlapping cross-attention maps. \item We perform comprehensive experiments comparing our method with the existing L2I approaches.
-The quantitative and qualitative experimental results demonstrate that our method achieves state-of-the-art performance compared to existing L2I techniques. \end{itemize}
+Specifically, we introduce two key design principles: (1) leveraging pixel-to-pixel correlations from visual self-attention maps to align coarse-grained cross-attention maps, and (2) proposing a boundary attention constraint to address challenges related to size misalignment and inaccurate object counting.
+Self-attention maps capture pixel-to-pixel correlations in visual features, which can be used to filter noisy cross-attention maps and enhance the edges of concepts with low attention scores.
+Meanwhile, the boundary attention constraint ensures that the cross-attention for each individual object remains within the boundaries of its corresponding bounding box, while promoting the separation of cross-attention maps for multiple objects within the same concept.
+Our comprehensive experimental results demonstrate that the proposed method outperforms existing training-free L2I methods, both quantitatively and qualitatively, in terms of image composition—specifically \emph{spatial relationships}, \emph{size}, \emph{color}, and \emph{object counting}—on the \textbf{DrawBench} \citep{Imagen} and \textbf{HRS} \citep{hrs} benchmarks.
+The main contributions of this paper can be summarized as follows: \begin{itemize}[leftmargin=0.35cm] \item We investigate semantic failures in training-free L2I generation under complex layout inputs, with a particular focus on overlapping cross-attention maps that lead to inaccurate object counting. \item We propose a novel method, MAC, which advances L2I generation performance by incorporating self-attention–based enhancement to filter noisy cross-attention maps and boundary attention constraints to prevent cross-attention overlap. \item We conduct comprehensive experiments comparing our method with existing L2I approaches.
+Both quantitative and qualitative results demonstrate that our method achieves state-of-the-art performance among training-free L2I techniques. \end{itemize}